gardient/gyulakerezsi.tech/content/posts/xkcd-calendar-fact-generator.md

 ---
-title: "xkcd Calendar Fact Generator"
+title: xkcd Calendar Fact Generator
 date: 2017-12-20T13:12:09+02:00
-tags: ["javascript", "hugo"]
+tags:
+  - javascript
+  - hugo
-categories: ["hugo"]
+categories:
+  - hugo
-description: "How I made a calendar fact generator based on a webcomic and then fell into the rabbit-hole of customizing Hugo"
+description: How I made a calendar fact generator based on a webcomic and then fell into the rabbit-hole of customizing Hugo
 ---

 So it started with the new [xkcd](https://xkcd.com/1930/) today, I tought "this